maybeizen/pterolink/README.md

 Check out our [contribution guide](CONTRIBUTING.md) for more details.

-> [!TIP]
-> Thank you for contributing!
+Thank you for contributing!
 Your help improves PteroLink for everyone.

 ---